-Lakeland, FL, was recently found to be the second most dangerous city for DUIs in Florida with 6.50 DUI deaths per 100,000 residents.
+According to the Lakeland Police Department, recent statistics show that the City of Lakeland was ranked the second most dangerous city in Florida for DUIs with 6.50 DUI deaths per 100,000 residents.

 The City of Lakeland also had the highest percentage increase in DUI deaths in the entire state with 19 DUI fatalities from 2015 to 2017.
 The death rate increased 171% between the three-year period ending in 2017 when compared with the previous three-year period.

 If you have been arrested for DUI by a DUI enforcement officer with the Lakeland Police Department, then contact an experienced attorney at Sammis Law Firm.

 We focus on fighting DUI cases in Polk County and the surrounding areas in the greater Tampa Bay area.
 Whether you took the breath, blood, or urine test, or refused to submit, we can help.

 Contact us to discuss the following types of DUI cases:

 - a first arrest for DUI with no prior convictions;

 - the refusal to submit to a breathalyzer to determine the alcohol content of your breath;